 Midpoint Distance Average Rate of Change

-The objective of this activity is view a graphical representation of the Olympic Speed Climbing route and use the distance formula and the midpoint formula to answer questions.
+The objective of this activity is to view a graphical representation of the Olympic Speed Climbing route and use the distance formula and the midpoint formula to answer questions.
 Students also explore how the rate of change varies during a race.

 During the 2021 Summer Olympics in Tokyo, competition climbing became an Olympic sport for the first time.
 Athletes competed in three separate disciplines: speed climbing, bouldering, and lead climbing.
 In speed climbing, two climbers race side-by-side to scale identical routes on a 15m high wall set at an angle of 95 degrees.